Litigation risk analysis

-Litigation risk analysis is a subset of decision tree analysis and is the application of decision tree analysis to litigation and lawsuits.
-It operates based on the idea that prosecutors do not prosecute all cases even if they have merit due to several factors such as economic considerations.
-This method can reveal the odds of winning a case or financial loss that a litigation would incur, especially if it is too great for the kind of offence involved or there is an imbalance between effort and need.
-With this tool, a prosecutor is in a better position to decide whether to pursue a case or offer a plea bargain if this is permitted.
+Litigation risk analysis is the application of decision analysis to litigation in order to assess the possible outcomes of a dispute and their likelihood.
+Besides producing a quantitative analysis of litigation risks it also identifies the key uncertainties and points of law that should be assessed in the case, helping parties to focus efforts in the most important areas.

 Background

 Litigation risk analysis is a growing practice by lawyers, mediators, and other alternative dispute resolution (ADR) professionals.
 When applied in mediation settings, litigation risk analysis is used to determine litigated best alternative to negotiated agreement (BATNA) and worst alternative to negotiated agreement (WATNA) scenarios based upon the probabilities and possible outcomes of continuing to litigate the case rather than settle.
 The process of performing a litigation risk analysis by mediators has been hampered by the need for mediators to physically draw out the decision tree and perform calculations to arrive at an expected value (EV).
 However, there have been calls for more mediators to adopt the practice of performing such an analysis.